Oxooi/PirateLord-Demo/README.md

-# PirateTest Bot
+# PirateLord Bot

-PirateTest is a Discord bot designed for my server (Sea of Thieves communities).
+PirateLord is a Discord bot designed for my server (Sea of Thieves communities).
 It offers various functionalities such as music playback, role management, message reactions, and voice channel management.

 ## Table of Contents
 - [Features](#features)